In this article, we are going to show you exactly how you can add HowTo Schema using Rank Math’s easy-to-use Gutenberg block.

 3 How Do I Add HowTo Schema in WordPress?

-Once you’ve installed the Rank Math plugin, all you need to do is create a new post or page (or open an existing one) that you’d like to add HowTo Schema to.
-It’s important to note that Rank Math only supports the WordPress block editor when adding the HowTo Block so if you’re using the classic editor on your website, you will have to upgrade to the Block Editor temporarily.
+Once you’ve installed the Rank Math plugin and enabled the Schema module, all you need to do is create a new post or page (or open an existing one) that you’d like to add HowTo Schema.
+It’s important to note that Rank Math only supports the WordPress block editor when adding the HowTo Block, so if you’re using the classic editor on your website, you will have to upgrade to the Block Editor temporarily.

 Once you’re in the editor, simply add a new block to the post using the “+” button to see all the available blocks, or search for How To using the “/” shortcut and you’ll see the HowTo block as shown below: